ACT III

 SCENE iii

 Back in Alexandria, Cleopatra solicitously interrogates the messenger she had terrorized earlier about Octavia.
 She wants to know about her height, voice, gait, the shape of her face, hair color, and so forth.
-Cleopatra twists his description so that she can declare Octavia “dull of tongue, and dwarfish” (III.iii.16).
+Cleopatra twists his description so that she can declare Octavia “Dull of tongue, and dwarfish” (III.iii.16).

 Not published until 1683, the Memoirs of Sir James Melville records incidents occurring in 1564 between this emissary of Mary, Queen of Scots and Queen Elizabeth: “He describes in detail Queen Elizabeth’s anxious inquiries about the appearance and accomplishments of her dreaded rival” (Morris 272; cf. Rinehart 82f).
 See II.v also, regarding the historical relevance of Cleopatra’s striking the messenger who brings the news of Anthony’s marriage to Octavia: “for these aspects of her character, too, Shakespeare had not far to look for a model.
 His own queen, brilliant and captivating, was yet capable of undignified spurts of rage, hysterical nerve storms, and public flirtation” (Morris 275).
 Ambassadors such as the Spanish Mendoza and other witnesses continually refer to her tantrums (see Morris 275-276).